- What are the tipping customs in Tanzania?

 - What immunizations do I need for Tanzania?

 - What is the climate of Tanzania?

 - Is Tanzania safe to visit?

-At restaurants, leaving a tip for a waiter is not a regular custom in Tanzania, though you may consider leaving a small amount that rounds out a bill (to the nearest thousand shillings, about 3-5%).
+At restaurants, leaving a tip for a waiter is not required, though you could consider leaving a small amount that rounds up a bill to the nearest thousand or five thousand shillings (about 3-5%).
 Your server will be very grateful.
-This does not apply in dining areas at lodges where you are staying, as the tip box covers tips for the wait staff.
+This does not apply in dining rooms at lodges where you are staying, as the communal tip box covers tips for the wait staff.

 For taxis in Tanzania you should agree on a price for your trip before getting into the vehicle.
 Any negotiated fare is the total, so tip does not need to be added.